 Decisions exempt from call-in on the grounds of urgency shall be reported to the next available meeting of the Council, setting out the decision and the reasons for urgency.
-6. Joint Committees 1) The penultimate paragraph in section 13.3 of the constitution be amended to read 'The following joint committees exercise Executive Functions in accordance with their terms of reference as set out in Appendix 4 and the agreements currently in operation: - the South Essex Parking Partnership Joint Committee; - the North Essex Parking Partnership Joint Committee; - the Essex Countywide Traveller Unit Joint Committee - the South East Local Enterprise Partnership Accountability Board - the ACCESS Pension Fund Pool Joint Governance Committee.' - 2) All bodies named in paragraph 13.3 to be included in the List of Approved Bodies shown as Appendix 3 to the constitution - 3) A new Appendix 4 of the constitution be created as shown at appendix 1 to the report subject to corrections such that the word 'north' which appears in paragraphs 8 and 11 should be replaced with 'south'.
-Those paragraphs should read: (2)That the constitution shall be amended with the new names of the committees wherever they occur. - '8.
+6. Joint Committees a.
+The penultimate paragraph in section 13.3 of the constitution be amended to read 'The following joint committees exercise Executive Functions in accordance with their terms of reference as set out in Appendix 4 and the agreements currently in operation: - the South Essex Parking Partnership Joint Committee; - the North Essex Parking Partnership Joint Committee; - the Essex Countywide Traveller Unit Joint Committee - the South East Local Enterprise Partnership Accountability Board - the ACCESS Pension Fund Pool Joint Governance Committee.' - b.
+All bodies named in paragraph 13.3 to be included in the List of Approved Bodies shown as Appendix 3 to the constitution - c.
+A new Appendix 4 of the constitution be created as shown at appendix 1 to the report subject to corrections such that the word 'north' which appears in paragraphs 8 and 11 should be replaced with 'south'.
+Those paragraphs should read: - '8.
 Determine the levels and nature of fees and charges in respect of on street car parking provisions in South Essex; - 11.
 Provide a forum to discuss strategic issues relating to parking across South Essex;' 7.
 Change to Job Title of the Monitoring Officer That paragraph 4.5 of the constitution, Statutory Officers be amended such that the words 'Principal Lawyer (Governance)' be deleted and replaced with 'Director, Legal and Assurance.'
 8. Number of Motions raised under the 'notice of motion' procedure at Council Meetings That paragraph16.8.2 of the constitution be amended to read: